 You can experience the pain and inflammation of mastitis without necessarily having a bacterial infection.
-Yet it is often difficult to tell whether mastitis has become a breast infection.
+Yet, it is often difficult to tell whether mastitis has become a breast infection.
 Consult your healthcare provider as soon as you suspect mastitis.
 In our medical practice, we operate on the principle of better to treat mastitis earlier than later.
 Mothers who are given antibiotics too late in the course of mastitis are more likely to wean their babies from the breast, to have a more severe infection, and to have the infection recur.

-• You do not have a history of frequent episodes of mastitis.
+- Do not have a history of frequent episodes of mastitis.

-• You don’t feel that sick.
+- Don’t feel that sick.

-• You have not gotten progressively sicker over the last few hours.
+- Have not gotten progressively sicker over the last few hours.

-• Your fever is not rising.
+- Fever is not rising.

-• You can easily correct whatever factors may have set you up for engorgement in the first place.
+- You can easily correct whatever factors may have set you up for engorgement in the first place.

-Signs suggesting you do need antibiotic treatment:
+Signs suggesting you do need antibiotic treatment for mastitis:

-• A history of frequent mastitis
+- History of frequent mastitis

-• A fever that is rising.
+- Fever that is rising.

-• You are feeling progressively sicker as the hours go by.
+- Feeling progressively sicker as the hours go by.

-• Your nipples are cracked, which allows bacteria to get into your breast tissue more easily.
+- Nipples are cracked, which allows bacteria to get into your breast tissue more easily.

-Which antibiotics are best?
+Which antibiotics are best for mastitis?
 The type of bacteria involved in mastitis is usually staphylococcus, and the two safest and most effective classes of antibiotics against this organism are cloxacillins and cephalosporins.
 Other frequently prescribed antibiotics are Augmentin or erythromycin.
 All of these antibiotics are safe to take while breastfeeding.
-Even though you will feel better after a few days of taking antibiotics, be sure to complete the full course of antibiotics prescribed by your doctor (usually ten days); otherwise you run the risk of the mastitis returning.
+Even though you will feel better after a few days of taking antibiotics, be sure to complete the full course of antibiotics prescribed by your doctor (usually ten days); otherwise, you run the risk of the mastitis returning.
 If you don’t feel better after two or three days on antibiotics, call your doctor.
 He or she may wish to prescribe a different medication.